Please note that some posts contains affiliate links & I will be compensated if you make a purchase after clicking on my links Find out More

 How Dogs Eat

 The canine style of eating is rooted in evolution.
 Dog ancestors hunted in packs and required large animal prey to sustain the group.
-The mouse or rabbit an individual might catch was eaten outright, but larger animals posed a problem.
-What wasn’t eaten immediately drew scavengers ready and willing to steal leftovers out of canine mouths.
+The mouse or rabbit an individual might catch they ate outright, but larger animals posed a problem.
+Otherwise, leftovers immediately drew scavengers ready and willing to steal leftovers out of canine mouths.
 That’s one reason many dogs gobble their food.

 That’s why most modern dogs are gorgers.
 Like their ancestors, dogs can eat huge quantities of food at one time.
 Such a meal would last wild canines several days, which meant they didn’t need to hunt or eat as often.
 Modern hunting breeds — Labrador Retrievers and Beagles are notorious — tend to be gorgers that gulp mouthfuls of food without chewing until they reach the bottom of the bowl.